LewisBroadhurst/options_pricer/black_scholes/overview.md

 # Black Scholes Model
-Published in 1973 with the aim of findinf the value of an option before expiry.
+Published in 1973 with the aim of finding the value of an option before expiry.

 > Showed that combining risky securities can eliminate risk itself.